 Tourism Region: Tropical North Queensland

-Offered to the market for sale on a walk-in, walk-out basis, 'The Falls Tea House' business in Millaa Millaa, established for over twenty years, is a multi-income stream performing enterprise.
+PRICE REDUCTION - $720,000, negotiable Offered to the market for sale on a walk-in, walk-out basis, 'The Falls Tea House' business in Millaa Millaa, established for over twenty years, is a multi-income stream performing enterprise.
 The business is available with the freehold (6 Theresa Creek Road, Millaa Millaa).
 The offering will appeal to buyers looking for a tree change lifestyle business with proven cashflow, as well as very comfortable on-site owners’ accommodation.
 Watch the walkthrough video we’ve prepared and call to arrange a copy of the detailed information memorandum.
 Located at Millaa Millaa, on the cooler climate Atherton Tablelands and just a 90-minute scenic drive from Cairns, 'The Falls Tea House' has been a popular destination for tourists and locals alike for the past twenty years.
 The Falls Tea House is strategically positioned on the corner of the Palmerston Highway and the very popular tourist Waterfall Circuit Road which attracts tourists in droves as a must-see natural attraction on the Tableland, featuring spectacular Millaa Millaa, Zillie and Ellinjaa Falls.
-With no direct competing businesses to speak of, income is derived from sales of mouthwatering home-made breads, cakes, scones, pies, biscuits and other unique and tasty fares.
-The extensive menu also features dishes made from locally sourced fresh ingredients, tea and coffee, along with a licensed bar, wood fired pizza oven as well as Bed & Breakfast accommodation.
-Additionally a room is hired to a local massage therapist every Tuesday, further increasing the income of the business.
+With no direct competing businesses to speak of, income is derived from sales of mouth-watering home-made breads, cakes, scones, pies, biscuits and other unique and tasty fares.
+The updated menu also features dishes made from locally sourced fresh ingredients, tea and coffee, along with a licensed bar, wood fired pizza oven as well as Bed & Breakfast accommodation.
+Additionally, a room is hired to a local massage therapist every Tuesday, further increasing the income of the business.
+The owners are constantly making improvements to the presentation and operations of the business, to grow its success and sustainability.
 'The Falls Tea House' has earned a five-star Trip Advisor rating and a visitor soon has an understanding of why passing self-drive tourists and daily tour groups keep coming back.
 Over the past three years the current owners have made many capital improvements to the property and implemented systems that have both added value and improved profitability.
 You could say that most of the hard work has been done, though there are more opportunities for new owners to capitalise on, further increasing the bottom line.
 'The Falls Tea House' is open six days-a-week, eleven months of the year and with reliable staff in place who are willing to stay on, allows the owners time to get away to enjoy regular extended breaks.
 The Cairns and Tablelands region is a truly beautiful part of the world.
 Where else can you be this close to a world heritage rainforest, spectacular waterfalls, the Great Barrier Reef, the outback and the Cairns International Airport.
 It’s all here!
 What more could you want? > 4,047m2* Land Area > Cafe / Restaurant / Bar & Accommodation Business > 267m2* Improved Circa 1930’s Timber Dwelling > Commercial Kitchen > Indoor & Outdoor Dining > Bed & Breakfast: Three Room / Six Person > Wood Fired Pizza Oven > 20 Kilowatt Solar System > Upgraded Three Phase Electrical > Fully Air-Conditioned > Managers Residence > View video: https://www.youtube.com/watch?v=USRQkPJ0DxI&t=1s The owners have genuine reasons for selling and have priced the property and business accordingly, so if you’re ready for a more relaxed lifestyle contact Jorian Cunliffe or Stuart Carr at Go Commercial for a copy of the detailed Information Memorandum and find out why this opportunity makes good commercial sense. *Approximately.
 Disclaimer: In preparing this information Go Commercial (Cairns) has used its best efforts to ensure that the information contained is true and accurate, however, the Office and the Agent provides no guarantees, undertakings or warnings concerning the accuracy, completeness or up-to-date nature of the information provided by the Vendor or other Persons.
 All interested parties are responsible for their own independent enquiries in order to determine whether or not this information is in fact accurate.

 6 Theresa Creek Road, Millaa Millaa, 4886, Queensland